 The Brant Foundation celebrates its tenth anniversary at its Greenwich, Connecticut, space with an exhibition by Urs Fischer, the first artist to have had a solo show at the center in 2010.
 This exhibition features some of the artist’s most notable large-scale sculptures alongside paintings and other highlights from the Brant Collections.

-Installation view, Urs Fischer: Errors, Brant Foundation, Greenwich, Connecticut, May 13–October 14, 2019 © Urs Fischer.
+Installation view, Urs Fischer: Error, Brant Foundation, Greenwich, Connecticut, May 13–September 13, 2019.
+Artwork © Urs Fischer.
 Photo: Stefan Altenburger

 How to See [What Isn’t There]

 How to See [What Isn’t There] brings together works from the Burger Collection Hong Kong by thirty-two artists from around the world.
 The exhibition features forty-five works including sculpture, installation, painting, photography, video, VR, and performance.
 The artists and works that have been selected for this exhibition highlight and blur the lines between presence and absence.
 Work by Urs Fischer and Douglas Gordon is included.